 Congratulations to LaVerne Manos, DNP, RN-BC, Clinical Assistant Professor for being named the Informatics Nurse of the Year at the March of Dimes Nurse of the Year event.
 Read more here

-Congratulations to the following KU Alumni award winners:
+Congratulations to the following KUMC Alumni award recipients:

 Lou Loescher-Junge, interim associate dean for the School of Health Professions, has been named a Fellow of the Association of Schools of Allied Health Professions